How can we help you?

 Metastatic brain tumors may appear anywhere in the brain, but are most commonly found at the junction of gray matter and white matter.

+Symptoms of metastatic brain tumors include vomiting, frequent headaches, and changes in personality.
 Treatments for brain metastases vary, depending on the type and location.

 The neurosurgical team at UPMC may recommend a combination of surgical and non-surgical approaches for treating brain metastases: